noahkawaguchi/spur/deploy/steps.md

-# Backend Deployment Steps
+# Deployment Steps

-This document documents the steps of the backend deployment process from an Ubuntu instance on AWS EC2.
+This document documents the steps of the deployment process from an Ubuntu instance on AWS EC2.
 It's not fully scripted because many of the commands require `sudo` and/or manual interactivity.

 ## Step 0: System basics